truher/frc-test/cv1/system.md

 # Simultaneous Localization and Mapping ("SLAM")

-The overall goal is to __produce estimates for pose and target location accurate enough for semi-automated driving.__
+The overall goal is to __produce estimates for robot pose and target location accurate enough for semi-automated driving.__
-Instead of the usual "remote-controlled car" approach to FRC movement, the approach can be based on higher-level commands, for example "go to target" or "return to base".
+Instead of the usual "remote-controlled car" approach to FRC movement, the approach can be based on higher-level commands, for example "go to target" or "return to base," and most important, automated targeting for game piece placement or launching.

 There are lots of other things we could do with cameras, but those ideas are not addressed here; see "non-goals" below.

 There are several virtues, vices, and constraints, that affect the design: